List of Homestuck characters: Gamzee Makara

 Gamzee Makara is a purple-blooded troll with strong ties to his religious faith, referred to as the "Cult of the Mirthful Messiahs," which he eventually brings about the creation and realization of through time travel.
 This religion is similar to that of the juggalo: he has an obsession with Faygo and believes firmly in miracles and the coming of the Dark Carnival.
-He is often high on Sopor Slime or possessed by other forces.
-He is good friends with Karkat Vantas and Tavros Nitram and asks Tavros out once, but the page cuts off before Tavros could give a definitive answer.
+Until well into Act 5 Act 2, he is often high on Sopor Slime.
 His astrological sign is Capricorn.